vikmish/----Generator-Adobe-Illustrator-24.0.1-SVG-Export-Plug-In----svg-version-1.1-xmlns-http-w/README.md

 <img src="Serial Com.png"/>

-The values from the senor were sent to a p5.js sketch of a violin synth.
+The values from the sensor were sent to a p5.js sketch of a violin synth.
 The values captured from were ranged and sent using the Serial.write(output) syntax.

 For example:
 int x=TCS3430.getXData();